ebu/mcma-projects/multi-cloud-ai-workflow/README.md

 5. Save the file.
 6. Open command line in `multi-cloud-ai-workflow` folder.
 7. Execute `gradlew deploy` and let it run.
 This can take a few minutes.
 8. If no errors have occured until now you have successfully setup the infrastructure in your AWS cloud.
 Go to https://aws.amazon.com/console/ and sign in to see your cloud infrastructure.
+In case you do have errors it may be that your environmentName is either too long or not unique enough to guarantee unique names for your cloud resources e.g. bucket names.